How to Overcome Challenges as a Startup Founder

 How to Overcome It:

-- Offer Equity or Incentives: If you can’t compete with big companies on salary, consider offering equity or performance-based bonuses.
+- Offer Equity or Other Incentives: If you can’t compete with big companies on salary, consider offering equity, flexible work arrangements, or opportunities for growth.

 How to Overcome It: